Nonindustrial Disability Insurance FAQs

 Yes.
 Your NDI benefits will be included as wages on your W-2.

-If you are receiving NDI benefits, you will not accrue annual leave credits unless you work partial hours.
+No. If you are receiving NDI benefits, you will not accrue annual leave credits unless you work partial hours.

 Family Care Leave

-No, NDI-FCL does not require a waiting period to be served before benefits are payable.
+No. NDI-FCL does not require a waiting period before you can be paid.

-For additional information, contact the EDD at 1-866-758-9768.
+For additional information, contact us at 1-866-758-9768.